mainkoon81/Study-02-AB-Testing/README.md

  - *Individual approach (machine learning, but does need more samples, doesn't care finding "good statistics")

 > Confidence intervals and Hypothesis tests:
  - It takes an `aggregate approach` towards the conclusions made based on data, as these tests are aimed at understanding population parameters (which are aggregate population values).
+In ABtesting, the p-value of H0 (the odds for nondifference) is the parameter whe are seeking ?

 > Machine learning techniques:
  - It takes an `individual approach` towards making conclusions, as they attempt to predict an outcome for each specific data point.